 Step 4: When prompted, you need to enter and verify your mobile number.

 Step 5: Select whether you want to receive notifications or not.

 Step 6: Now, you can use the web version to communicate with the people you want.

 Install Android Emulators to use Google Duo

-If you aren’t satisfied with the web version, you can install Android emulators like Genymotion, Andro VM, Anbox, Android-x86, and few more.
+If you aren’t satisfied with the web version, you can install Android emulators like Genymotion, Andro VM, Anbox, Android-x86, and a few more.
 By installing these emulators, you can use the Android version of Google Duo on Ubuntu machines.
 Install any one of the above-mentioned emulators and try using the Google Duo apk file.
 The procedure to set up Google Duo on emulators is similar to the one that you followed on Android devices.

 Step 1: First of all, download an Android Emulator on your Linux. (e.g. Anbox)

-Step 2: By using the web browser, search and download the latest version of Google Duo apk file from the reputed third-party websites.
+Step 2: By using the web browser, search and download the latest version of the Google Duo apk file from the reputed third-party websites.

 Step 3: Install the app using the command

 Step 4: Now, open the Anbox emulator and launch Google Duo on Ubuntu.